Maria-Boza/ece4760-finalproj-website/index.md

 * Decoder

 To be able to have a grey scale on the VGA we created a decoder to send in the same voltage to all the red green blue pins.
 The decoder consisted of 3 different resistors that were connected in series with each other and output the voltage value to the VGA screen.
 The reason why we wanted a grey scale was because all of our images are black and white but when we compress the image to a smaller one that the algorithm uses we wanted to show the compression in a grey scale.
 Here you can find the (#1) [schematic](./schematics.md).
-If  we were to stay with RGB values from the original voltages you can see it in (#2) [schematic](./schematics.md).
+You can see an example of the grey scale in (#2) [schematic](./schematics.md).

 ## Results